6 (New York City Subway service): Under the New York City Transit Authority

-For a few months in 1985, one scheduled daily 6 train traveled to Atlantic Avenue in Brooklyn before turning for Pelham Bay Park.
+From March to May 1985, one weekday morning rush hour train was extended to Atlantic Avenue, terminated there, and returned in service to Pelham Bay Park.
+This service change was made due to track reconstruction taking place at Penn Station at the time, which forced some Long Island Rail Road trains to be diverted from Penn Station to Atlantic Terminal (then known as Flatbush Avenue), disrupting service for LIRR passengers; as a result, morning rush hour service on the routes serving the Lexington Avenue Line was increased in order to transport LIRR passengers who took diverted trains to Flatbush Avenue to reach Manhattan.

-From January 21 to October 5, 1990, late night service was extended back to Brooklyn Bridge when late night express service on the 4 was restored.
+From January 21 to October 5, 1990, late-night service was extended back to Brooklyn Bridge when late-night express service on the 4 was restored.
 But the 6 was then cut back to 125th Street for the last time when late-night express service on the 4 in Manhattan was permanently discontinued.

 Effective October 3, 1999, the 4 and 6 trains once again began to operate local together in Manhattan late nights when the 6 train was permanently extended back to Brooklyn Bridge.

+After the September 11, 2001 attacks, 6 service was cut back to Grand Central–42nd Street in the southbound direction.
+Southbound trains discharged at Grand Central, operated out of service to Brooklyn Bridge, and re-entered service at Brooklyn Bridge in the northbound direction.
+By the evening of September 12, service was restored to Spring Street, but southbound trains terminated at Bleecker Street, operated out of service to Brooklyn Bridge, and re-entered service at Spring Street.
+Normal 6 service was restored on September 17.

+In August 2023, weekend frequencies on the 6 were increased from eight minutes to six minutes.

+Until the timetable in effect on December 15, 2024, weekdays from 9:00 to 11:00 a.m., select Manhattan-bound <6> trains ran local from Parkchester to Hunts Point Avenue while select Parkchester-bound 6 trains ran express in that section.
+After this date, all Manhattan-bound <6> trains ran express and all Parkchester-bound 6 trains ran local in this section.

 Route

 Service pattern

 The following table shows the lines used by 6 and <6>, with shaded boxes indicating the route at the specified times:

 Stations

 For a more detailed station listing, see the articles on the lines listed above.